garronej/vite-envs/README.md

 # How it works

+`vite-envs` is a Vite plugin.
+When you build your app (`vite build`) it generate a `dist/vite-envs.sh` script.
-`vite-envs` generates a `dist/vite-envs.sh` script.
-When executed, this script updates `dist/index.html` by injecting the environment variables defined on the host where the script is run.
+When executed, this script updates the `dist/index.html` by injecting the environment variables defined on the host running the script.

 Making it work is as easy as updating your `Dockerfile` as follows: